Site icon Vern Bender

 • And a clock that arrives just a microsecond after the ray of light would have me assured less than a minute for the same trip.

 However, the argument seems to lack an understanding of meta-probability.
-Understanding meta-probabilities allows us to better contextualize and interpret the argument.
+Understanding meta-probabilities allows us to contextualize better and interpret the argument.

 • If you are told a red team is playing a blue team at soccer this afternoon and you are asked to predict the result, what is the probability that the blue team will win?
 50%